sleepjie/Valanar/2D6 System.md

 	- To cast a spell, roll 2D6 + Intellect Modifier.
 Compare the result to the spell’s Target Number (TN):
 		- A roll equal to or higher than the TN means the spell succeeds.
 		- A roll lower than the TN results in failure, and the Spell Points are still consumed.
-	- The majority of spells in the 2D6 system are mental in nature—spells can be cast silently without the need for spoken words or prepared components.
+	- The majority of spells in the 2D6 System are mental in nature and therefore spells can be cast silently without the need for spoken words or semantic components (dancing, hand gesturing or kneeling for example).
+This may not apply to spells which are cast through rituals though this will ultimately rest with the DM.
-	- Spellcasters can use any spell in their spell repertoire without needing to prepare them beforehand.
-The only restriction is Spell Points and proficiency.
+	- Spellcasters can use any spell in their spell repertoire without needing to prepare them beforehand or at the start of every day.
+The only restrictions to spellcasting is Spell Points and having proficiency.
 	- Only spells above Level 3 require valuable material components.

 **Multiclass Spellcasters:**